librenms/librenms/doc/Extensions/Applications.md

 A small python3 script that reports current DHCP leases stats and pool usage of ISC DHCP Server.

 Also you have to install the dhcpd-pools Package.
-Under Ubuntu/Debian just run `apt install dhcpd-pools`
+Under Ubuntu/Debian just run `apt install dhcpd-pools` or under FreeBSD `pkg install dhcpd-pools`.

 ### SNMP Extend